XtianCLM/Mask-Net/README.md

 To use the model you should follow this steps.

-First step is to install all this packages: pip install streamlit pip install streamlit-option-menu pip install matplotlib pip install tensorflow pip install sklearn pip install -U scikit-learn pip install scikit-image pip install pretty-confusion-matrix pip install mlxtend pip install opencv-python
+First step is to pip insatll the requirements.txt.

 Next step is to install this programs: